 After Ontario and B.C. (evenly matched), Alberta has the next highest percentage of immigrants at 21%.
 It also has the third largest visible minority percentage at 23%.
 But does this tell the whole story?

 The Edmonton-area comprises 32% of Alberta’s population; Calgary-area has 34%.
-These two major metropolitan areas (“Calgary-Edmonton Corridor”) house about 60.5% of Alberta’s residents.
+These two major metropolitan areas (“Calgary-Edmonton Corridor”) house over 60% of Alberta’s residents.

 Overall: 70% of Albertans are of European heritage; 6.5% are Indigenous and the rest are visible-minority.
 More than half of Albertans are Christian and it’s known as a ‘conservative’ province.